Salsomaggiore and its Art Nouveau heritage

 The salt connection

 Salsomaggiore's story begins underground.
 The name itself — "salso" means salty — reveals the town's deepest identity.
 For centuries, salt was extracted from wells drilled deep into the hills, making the local feudal lords (the Pallavicino family, the same who built Scipione Castle) wealthy and powerful.
+In 1839, physician Lorenzo Berzieri — the man who gives his name to the palazzo — discovered the therapeutic properties of the salt-bromide-iodine waters and received a concession from Marie Louise of Austria, Duchess of Parma, Piacenza and Guastalla.

 Combining Salsomaggiore with other visits